YongoDavid/FX_ac/README.md

-for the enroll place ,the price should automatically show based the plan selected.(Done) Add a section for including bonus on promo code(Removed) remove T&C and PP from footer area.(leaving that for now) Add links to the videos to watch.
+for the enroll place ,the price should automatically show based the plan selected.(Done) Add a section for including bonus on promo code(Removed) remove T&C and PP from footer area.(leaving that for now) Add links to the videos to watch and open the vidoes on youtube(Done).
-Make sure that all pages start from to top, when they are loaded.
+Make sure that all pages start from to top, when they are loaded(Done).
 Learn about the calculators i put in place and how they should work.
 Move to mobile design